rktoomey/rkt-presentations/mongonyc-salat/sectionone/sectionone.md

 - our tools for working with pickled Scala signatures will be moved to `salat-util`, a standalone module without dependencies
 - the current `salat-core` module will contain a generic framework for managing contexts and transformers
+    - `salat-core` will have core JSON and BSON transformers
-    - submodules will provide additional `Grater` capabilities by providing a transformer implementation
+    - submodules will provide additional `Grater` capabilities by providing additional transformer implementations
 - the Casbah dependencies will be moved out to `salat-casbah` in preparation for adding...
 - a new Salat module for using Brendan McAdams' [Hammersmith](https://github.com/bwmcadams/hammersmith) project